The White Bear Principle and Ironic Process Theory Explained

 A Few Words From Psychology Fanatic

-While the white bear problem is intriguing, and probably true under some circumstances, it is unlikely the ironic process theory is generalizable to all situations.
-Many goals need to be held in consciousness to keep behaviors on track.
-Rehearsing some of the damaging impacts of addiction may enhance motivation to prevent relapse.
+The white bear problem is intriguing, and probably true under some circumstances.
+However, the ironic process theory is not generalizable to all situations.
+We need to mindfully hold goals in our minds to keep behaviors on track.
+Rehearsing some of the damaging impacts of addiction may enhance motivation and prevent relapse.
 On other other hand, trying to force all thoughts of drug usage from the mind may indeed backfire, keeping the struggling person in recovery trapped in ruminating about the very thing they wish to avoid.

 References: